Houfeng/react-finger/README.md

 # React Finger

-React Finger is a React oriented gesture event library compatible with PC & Mobile.
+React Finger is a library of gesture events for React that allows developers to use a single set of events for both desktop and mobile devices.

 # Install